codefellows-seattle-javascript-401n3/lab-16-express-auth/lab-dan/readme.md

 Submit user and pass via basic authentication.
 Returns a token.

 GET ```/users```
+Must use Bearer token.
 Must be an authorized admin to see all users, otherwise returns just the user's info

 GET ```/users/[username]```
-Send with basic authentication to view specific user data.
+Must use Bearer token.
 Can only view users as authorized.